wp-plugins/wp-ecommerce-shop-styling/readme.txt

 = HTML mail templates =
 All Wordpress and WP Ecommerce mails are converted to HTML mails and formatted with a custom template.
 You can add your company logo, contact details or even some additional informations to all your mails.

-NEW IN 1.7: added French translation and improved handling of tax exclusive products.

 = Custom wpecommerce email messages =